 - Canada’s boreal region is larger than the combined land mass of India and Argentina.

 - It is estimated that a minimum of 208 billion tonnes of carbon are stored in the boreal’s soils and plants.
 It is therefore the planet’s most significant storehouse of terrestrial carbon, helping to regulate the global climate.

-- Between 1 and 3 billion songbirds, of more than 350 species, including an estimated 26 million waterfowl and 7 million shorebirds, nest in the boreal.
+- Between one and three billion birds, of more than 350 species, including an estimated 26 million waterfowl and seven million shorebirds, nest in the boreal.

 - Boreal ecosystems provide more than $700 billion in ecosystem services each year, such as air and water filtration, tourism and recreation, carbon storage and sequestration, among others.
 We, as Canadians, depend upon the services that the boreal provides.

 - Canada’s boreal region also houses some of the world’s most extensive wetlands, millions of pristine lakes and many of the world’s last free-flowing rivers that support remaining wild runs of migrating fish.

 - More than 600 Indigenous communities rely on the boreal forest for food, economic prosperity and cultural use.
 Across the boreal, Indigenous communities continue to practise cultural traditions and draw on Indigenous knowledge and science to care for their traditional territories and homelands.

 Photo Credits (Top to bottom): All images iStock; iStock; Alf Kelly; iStock.